 Correct a Record

-As of March 24th, 2023, updates to the law now limits legal name changes (affidavits) after the child is one year of age.
-We recommend that parents purchase their child’s first birth certificate within the 1st year of life to verify accuracy.
-All name changes after the child’s first birthday will need to be done by the Utah State Office of Vital Records and Statistics.
-If you have questions, please find more information at the State website here or by calling 801-538-6105
+As of March 24, 2023, updates to the law limit legal name changes (affidavits) after a child’s first birthday.
+Parents are advised to purchase their child’s first birth certificate within the first year of life to verify accuracy.
+All name changes after the child’s first birthday must be processed through the Utah State Office of Vital Records and Statistics.
+For more information, visit the State Office of Vital Records website or call 801-538-6105.

-Most vital records may be amended.
+Most vital records can be amended.
 All amendments require an affidavit or court order.
-Please be aware, two persons must sign the affidavit (witnesses; generally, parents of the child unless child is 18 or older then child & 1 parent).
-Signatures of both witnesses must be notarized.
-All amendments must be filed with correct fees and valid identification and proofs when necessary.
-Please contact your local Vital Records office for more information.
-801-851-7005
+Two individuals must sign the affidavit (typically the parents of the child; if the child is 18 or older, then the child and one parent).
+Both signatures must be notarized.
+All amendments must be submitted with the appropriate fees, valid identification, and any necessary supporting documents.
+For further information, contact the Vital Records office at 801-851-7005.

 Birth records can only be amended if the certificate holder is alive.
-Any posthumous amendments require a court order.
-Any field that allows a change to be made with an affidavit can only be changed one time.
-All other changes require a court order.
+Posthumous amendments require a court order.
+Fields that allow changes through an affidavit can only be amended once; any additional changes require a court order.

-Any changes to a marriage record must be filed with the county clerk where the license was issued.
+Changes to marriage records must be filed with the county clerk where the license was issued.

-Any amendments to a divorce record must be filed with the district court where the decree was filed.
+Amendments to divorce records must be filed with the district court where the decree was filed.

 Voluntary Declaration of Paternity (VDP)

-Voluntary Declaration of Paternity (VDP) allows unmarried parents to legally declare the paternity (fatherhood) of their child without obtaining a court order.
+A Voluntary Declaration of Paternity (VDP) allows unmarried parents to legally declare the paternity (fatherhood) of their child without obtaining a court order.
+The VDP must be initiated by the birth mother.

 *If the biological father or the mother is under the age of 18, the VDP must also be signed by his or her parent or guardian.

-*Once signed, either parent may rescind within 60 days by contacting the State Office of Vital Records, 801-538-6105.
+*Once signed, either parent may rescind the VDP within 60 days by contacting the State Office of Vital Records at 801-538-6105.

-For further questions contact your local Health Department:
+For further questions contact the Vital Records Office:

 Vital Records